apollographql/apollo-client/packages/apollo-boost/README.md

 )
 ```

 Time to celebrate! 🎉 You just made your first Query component.
-The Query component binds your GraphQL query to your UI so Apollo Client can care of fetching your data, tracking loading & error states, and updating your UI via the `data` prop.
+The Query component binds your GraphQL query to your UI so Apollo Client can take care of fetching your data, tracking loading & error states, and updating your UI via the `data` prop.

 ## What's in Apollo Boost